 Our lesson materials are collaboratively developed by our volunteer community.
 All of our lessons are open source, and are hosted on GitHub.

 To request a workshop at your institution or to register your self-organised workshop, visit the The Carpentries workshop request page.
 Indicate in the form that you are interested in hosting a Library Carpentry workshop.
-If you’re interested other ways Library Carpentry lessons can be used at your site, please contact Chris Erdmann, Library Carpentry Community and Development Director.
-Please note, to list your workshop via the Library Carpentry upcoming workshops page, submit a pull request to workshops.yml and/or contact Chris Erdmann.
+If you’re interested other ways Library Carpentry lessons can be used at your site, please contact email@example.com.
+Please note, our workshop workflow is undergoing updates (see Introducing updated Workshop Request Forms and More).

 If you’re running a workshop, check out our guides for teaching and hosting a workshop.